-• The MySQL Server version is 5.7.14 or higher, or 5.6.14, or higher.
+• The MySQL Server version is 5.7.9 or higher.

 It is not possible to monitor MySQL 8 with this version of MySQL Enterprise Monitor, nor is it possible to configure this version of MySQL Enterprise Monitor to use MySQL 8 as its repository.
 To monitor MySQL 8, you must use MySQL Enterprise Monitor 8.0.